• Skip to main content

 Without proper storage, diesel becomes like a gel.
 It can also grow fungus and develop sediments.

 But this is not the case with propane.
 You have no reason to outfit your propane generator to survive the winter.
 And you also will not have to add any stabilizers to keep it usable.
-There are no storage requirements to keep propane healthy and usable.

 Inside the generator is a water and ammonia mixture that responds to raised temperature.